A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Ground.
 In circuit theory the word 'ground' has several meanings.

 Earth ground.
 A connection directly into the earth.
 This could be a conductor that is driven deep into the earth.
 It can be just a connection to the cold water pipe in a building, which directly connects to the input water pipe buried in the ground.
 (The hot water pipe may not connect to an earth ground.)
 The earth acts as an essentially infinite sink or source of charge.
 One of the current-carrying wires in commercial electrical distribution systems us usually connected to earth ground.
 This is called 'grounding' in the USA and 'earthing' in some other countries.

 Old low voltage telephone and telegraph systems sometimes used just one wire to connect widely separated locations, the earth ground serving as a return path for current.
-In dry weather this introduced high impedance to the current, and people had to "water" the ground connections.
+In dry weather this introduced high resistance to the current, and people had to "water" the ground connections.
 Modern systems do not rely on earth grounds for circuit continuity.
 Likewise, people with lightning rods on their homes would water the lightning rod's ground rod in dry weather.

 Another function of an earth ground is to provide a constant, stable reference "zero" potential for the circuits connected to it.
 Also, see "safety ground" below.

 Common ground.
 When several electrical circuits or instruments are connected, they may have a common electrical connection to each other, often one that is connected to the metal shielding cases of the instruments.
 The common ground may be one of the current carrying wires.